teracyhq/dev/docs/php_dev_guide.rst

         $ wget https://github.com/bcit-ci/CodeIgniter/archive/2.2.1.zip
         $ unzip 2.2.1.zip

-    And we should see *CodeIgniter-2.2.1* directory after ``unzip``.
+    And you should see *CodeIgniter-2.2.1* directory after ``unzip``.

 #.
 Verify

-    Open http://localhost:9999/CodeIgniter-2.2.1/index.php and we should see
+    Open http://localhost:9999/CodeIgniter-2.2.1/index.php and you should see
     "Welcome to CodeIgniter!" page.

-We can start digging ``CodeIgniter`` framework now: http://www.codeigniter.com/userguide3/tutorial/index.html
+You can start digging ``CodeIgniter`` framework now: http://www.codeigniter.com/userguide3/tutorial/index.html

 ``Laravel`` Framework
 ---------------------

-We'll follow http://laravel.com/docs/5.0/installation to get started with ``Laravel`` framework.
+You'll follow http://laravel.com/docs/5.0/installation to get started with ``Laravel`` framework.

 #.
 Install